-Recall that the Quantitative Literature Review Exam must be completed and defended by week 5 of your exam semester, before taking your Theory Exam.
-If you finish the QTR before your coursework or 6800s are completed you still do not present your paper to the committee until the exam committee for your exam semester is established.
-Note that you must have passed the 2nd year methods exam and both 6800s must be completed prior to your exam semester.
+Recall that the Quantitative Literature Review Exam must be defended by week 5 of your exam semester, before taking your Theory Exam.
+If you finish the QLR before your coursework or 6800s are

-Once the questions are obtained, examinees are invited to clarify a question's meaning or scope with a particular committee member or the Director of Graduate Studies.
+Examinees are invited to clarify a question's meaning or scope with a particular committee member or the Director of Graduate Studies.
 However, examinees are expected to work independently in formulating answers to the questions.
 Faculty members are not to give feedback during the writing stage or before the oral defense, nor should they read preliminary versions of the papers.
 The process is intended to follow the guidelines of an open book, take-home exam.